Shwetagupta2710/genmock-ai/README.md

-# 🚀 MockGen AI
+# 🚀 GenMock AI

 AI-powered mock interview platform to help students, freshers, and professionals practice real interviews with live feedback, voice input, and intelligent scoring.

-MockGen AI simulates real interview experiences using AI-generated questions, speech-to-text analysis, and instant feedback — all inside a clean and intuitive interface.
+GenMock AI simulates real interview experiences using AI-generated questions, speech-to-text analysis, and instant feedback — all inside a clean and intuitive interface.

 ---